 The village consists mainly of close-knit residential buildings and has two public houses.
-It is served by Clare Local Link with regular services to Ennis and Kilrush.
+It is served by Clare TFI Local Link Limerick Clare with regular bus services to Ennis and Kilrush through the R337 which stops at The Fisherman's Hut nine times a day Monday to Saturday and four times on a Sunday.

 There are several vacant buildings in the village centre and the reuse, redevelopment or enhancement of these is encouraged as a means of regenerating the village centre and promoting sustainable development.
 There is a need to ensure pedestrian connectivity to existing facilities within the village, therefore the provision of a public footpath is supported.